Joker (The Dark Knight): Performance

 — —Christopher Nolan on Ledger's performance.

 Highlighting the opportunity for freshness, Ledger aimed for a new and different interpretation of the character, separate from previous film incarnations.
 Ledger and Christopher Nolan both explained seeing eye-to-eye on the Joker's appearance in the film, sharing common reference points for who the character was going to be.
-Based on philosophical ideas of anarchy and chaos, they looked at art by Francis Bacon for visual reference and they talked about Malcolm McDowell's performance as Alex in Stanley Kubrick's film A Clockwork Orange, and who Alex is in Anthony Burgess' novel of the same name.
-Ledger was given Alan Moore's graphic novel Batman: The Killing Joke for preparation for the role, as well as Grant Morrison's graphic novel Arkham Asylum: A Serious House on Serious Earth, which he "really tried to read and put it down".
+Based on philosophical ideas of anarchy and chaos, they drew visual inspiration from the artwork of Francis Bacon.
+They also discussed Malcolm McDowell's performance as Alex in Stanley Kubrick's 1971 film A Clockwork Orange, as well as the character's depiction in Anthony Burgess's 1962 original novel.
+Ledger was given Alan Moore's 1988 graphic novel Batman: The Killing Joke for preparation for the role, as well as Grant Morrison's 1989 graphic novel Arkham Asylum: A Serious House on Serious Earth, which he "really tried to read and put it down".
 The vocal style Ledger used is rumored to be influenced by Tom Waits.
 In an interview with MTV, Ledger said he regarded the experience playing the Joker as the most fun he ever had, "and probably will ever have".

 Steve Alexander, Ledger's agent, said the actor had a "pay-or-play" deal on The Dark Knight, "so he felt free to do whatever he wanted to do as the Joker, no matter how crazy."
 According to The Imaginarium of Doctor Parnassus cinematographer Nicola Pecorini, Ledger had talked with him about Johnny Depp's off-kilter portrayal of Jack Sparrow in Pirates of the Caribbean: The Curse of the Black Pearl in relation to The Dark Knight, aiming to make a performance that would be "so far out he'd be fired".
 As Ledger was cast early in pre-production, Nolan explained that the actor had "months and months" to prepare for the role.